Thermalization in 2D critical quench and UV/IR mixing: Critical quench of a scalar field: general strategy

 \subsection{Quenching from critical to critical}

-We will consider a quantum quench for the scalar field where both the initial and final masses vanish (i.e. a quench from a critical Hamiltonian to a critical Hamiltonian).
+In this subsection, we will consider a quantum quench for the scalar field where both the initial and final masses vanish (i.e. a quench from a critical Hamiltonian to a critical Hamiltonian).

 A typical mass function which follows this property is \cite{Das:2014hqa}:

 Using the coordinate transformation $y=e^{2\rho t}$.
 The equation of motion, analogous to \eq{eom1}, becomes

 With $\alpha=1/2 + \frac{1}{\rho}\sqrt{4 m_0^2 + \rho^2}$, this equation can be solved to give